-- 1. INVITES States to: - a. adopt gender-responsive approaches in revising, implementing and reporting on national biodiversity strategies, action and financing plans; - b. dedicate funding and programmes to the gender-responsive implementation of the KMGBF and the CBD Gender Plan of Action, as well as other relevant commitments (e.g. United Nations Framework Convention on Climate Change (UNFCCC), Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW)); and - c. take other actions as necessary to eliminate and prevent all forms of gender-based discrimination and violence, particularly in relation to control, ownership and access to biodiversity;
+1. INVITES States to:

+a. adopt gender-responsive approaches in revising, implementing and reporting on national biodiversity strategies, action and financing plans;

+b. dedicate funding and programmes to the gender-responsive implementation of the KMGBF and the CBD Gender Plan of Action, as well as other relevant commitments (e.g. United Nations Framework Convention on Climate Change (UNFCCC), Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW)); and c. eliminate and prevent all forms of gender-based discrimination and violence, particularly in relation to control, ownership and access to biodiversity;

-- 2. ALSO INVITES IUCN, public and private decision makers, funders and practitioners, including implementation agencies, local authorities, companies, philanthropies, academia and civil society, to mainstream gender in their biodiversity programmes, projects and funding, including by: - a. adopting gender-responsive budgeting and earmarked funds for gender-specific provisions ensuring equal access to resources, services and technologies; - b. upholding a rights-based approach and ensuring full, equitable, inclusive, effective and gender-responsive participation in policy and decision-making and access to justice and information; - c. collaborating with civil society organisations and ensuring access to flexible funds for relevant local-level organisations; - d. developing and institutionalising gender-responsive organisational action plans, including staff training and capacity strengthening; and - e. systematically integrating gender-specific indicators and collecting and using gender-disaggregated data, including on gender-based violence, in monitoring, evaluation and reporting frameworks. - 3.
-REQUESTS the Director General to: - a. ensure IUCN's contribution to the implementation of the CBD Gender Plan of Action (2022-2030) - b. report on the contribution made in implementing the CBD GPA at the next IUCN World Conservation Congress - 4.
-Further REQUESTS all IUCN Commissions to, in line with CBD Gender Plan of Action: - a. generate and disseminate knowledge on intersectional gender-responsive approaches to biodiversity conservation, with focus on practical application; - b. provide technical and capacity-building support to women's groups and networks to assert their leadership in biodiversity policy and action;
+2. ALSO INVITES IUCN, public and private decision makers, funders and practitioners, including implementation agencies, local authorities, companies, philanthropies, academia and civil society, to mainstream gender in their biodiversity programmes, projects and funding, including by:

+a. adopting gender-responsive budgeting and earmarked funds for gender-specific provisions ensuring equal access to resources, services and technologies;

+b. upholding a rights-based approach and ensuring full, equitable, inclusive, effective and genderresponsive participation in policy and decision-making and access to justice and information; c. collaborating with civil society organisations and ensuring access to flexible funds for relevant locallevel organisations;

+d. implementing mandatory organisational gender action plans, including staff training and capacity building; and e. systematically integrating gender-specific indicators and collecting and using gender-disaggregated data, including on gender-based violence, in monitoring, evaluation and reporting frameworks.